yugabyte/bank-of-anthos/DEMO.md

 Pre-requisites:

- * [skaffold **1.27+**](https://skaffold.dev/docs/install/) - This builds docker containers and deploys them for you.
+ * [skaffold](https://skaffold.dev/docs/install/) - builds docker containers and deploys them for you.
 It also saves you from having to fiddle with YAML files.
+ * (Optional) [kubectx and kubens](https://github.com/ahmetb/kubectx) - helpful in navigating multiple contexts and namespaces.

 The following services have changed from the base Bank of Anthos code: